CONVENTION CENTER FUND & MUSEUM

 TOWN OF OCEAN CITY

 Budgeted revenue for Hall Rental and rental of the Performing Arts Center increases $75,000 in FY 23.
-Special Events revenue includes $59,000 anticipated from the Holiday Shopper’s Fair, and $41,000 for city-sponsored events to be held in the Performing Arts Center.
+Special Events revenue includes $50,000 anticipated from the Holiday Shopper’s Fair, and$43,000 for city-sponsored events to be held in the Performing Arts Center.
 Revenue estimates for Concession Revenue and Service Charges increase $5,000.
 Sales/Other reflects membership dues for the Convention & Visitor’s Bureau.
 These funds and the costs of the Bureau were moved to the General Fund in FY 23.
-Food & Beverage Tax generated goes toward the retirement ofdebt for the Convention Center expansion.
+Food & Beverage Tax generated goes toward the retirement of debt for the Convention Center expansion.
 The rate was reduced from 1% to ½% in FY 10.
-Food & Beverage Tax is anticipated to generate $1,450,000 that will go toward debt retirement in FY 22. $200,000 will go into a fund for capital improvements at the Convention Center.
+Food & Beverage Tax is anticipated to generate $1,620,000 that will go toward debt retirement in FY 23. $200,000 will go into a fund for capital improvements at the Convention Center.
 Both the State Operating grant and the Town’s contribution will increase $263,544 for FY 23.

 CHANGES IN OPERATIONS: